fx-biocoder/design-patterns/06 - Adapter/README.md

 ## Can I combine this design pattern with others?
 Which ones?

-The Adapter pattern can be effectively combined with several other design patterns:
+The Adapter pattern can be combined with several other design patterns:

 - Bridge: Adapter is often used in systems where Bridge pattern is already present
 - Decorator: Adapter changes the interface of an object, while Decorator enhances it without changing the interface